 Instrumentation to collect browser data

-The script elements can be injected automatically or via the New Relic agent API by an APM agent installed in the back-end application, or they can be inserted manually via copy/paste.
+The script elements can be injected automatically or via the agent API by an APM agent installed in the back-end application, or they can be inserted manually via copy/paste.
 Both API calls and the copy/paste method allow you to control when and where the script elements are inserted.

 |Method||Collecting page load timing information|